puppetlabs-toy-chest/puppetlabs-netscaler/README.md

 Name of virtual server IP and port header, for use with the VServer IP Port Insertion parameter.

-Minimum length = 1

 #####`virtual_server_ip_port_insertion`

 The virtual IP and port header insertion option for the vserver.
 Accepts the following values:

-* VIPADDR - Header contains the vserver's IP address and port number without any translation.
+* 'VIPADDR' - Header contains the vserver's IP address and port number without any translation.
-* OFF - The virtual IP and port header insertion option is disabled.
+* 'OFF' - The virtual IP and port header insertion option is disabled.
-* V6TOV4MAPPING - Header contains the mapped IPv4 address that corresponds to the IPv6 address of the vserver and the port number.
+* 'V6TOV4MAPPING' - Header contains the mapped IPv4 address that corresponds to the IPv6 address of the vserver and the port number.
 An IPv6 address can be mapped to a user-specified IPv4 address using the set ns ip6 command.

 ###Type: netscaler_csvserver_cspolicy_bind